CourseReps/ECEN689-Fall2018/Tutorials/tutorial_bokeh.md

 ```
 Follow these steps, and you should now have *Bokeh* installed on your machine.

-#### 5. *Bokeh* structure:
+### 5. *Bokeh* structure:

 The *Bokeh* python package consists of three main modules:

 **1) bokeh.charts:**

+High-level interface.
 This is the simplest of all *Bokeh* modules. **We don't recommend you use this package, since it's dated now and offers few customization options**.
 It offers basic functionality, and from what we read, it is no longer officially supported by the GitHub repository.

 **2) bokeh.plotting**

+Intermediate-level interface.
+This module is what we used and recommend everyone to start with.
+This package offers a nice balance between customizability and familiarity.

 **3) bokeh.models**

+Low-level interface.
+The hardest to handle of all modules.
+This one is intended for expert *Bokeh* users.
+We think that once you have mastered the functions and tools in *Bokeh*, you should start using this module.
+This module offers the greatest flexibility and options for visually presenting your data.

-#### 6. Code examples:
+### 6. Code examples:

 We wrote two basic Python script files to illustrate basic *Bokeh* functions.
 Code Snippets for the two examples are provided below.